 | Acetylene | Oxyfuel welding, cutting, and brazing |

-Argon is widely used for TIG welding, providing a stable arc and high-quality welds.
-When you mix helium with argon, you enhance penetration for thicker materials.
-Carbon dioxide is popular in MIG welding due to its cost-effectiveness.
-For oxy-fuel processes on mild/carbon steel, oxygen boosts heat; for stainless, use only small O₂ additions within argon blends when appropriate.
-Finally, acetylene is your go-to for high heat in cutting and brazing tasks.
+Argon is the go-to for TIG welding.
+It produces a stable arc and clean welds.
+Mixing helium with argon boosts penetration on thicker material.
+Carbon dioxide is popular for MIG welding because it’s affordable.
+Oxygen drives heat in oxy-fuel work on mild and carbon steel; for stainless, use only small O₂ additions within argon blends.
+Acetylene is your best option when you need high heat for cutting or brazing.

 Tank Cost

-Common sizes include 40 CF, 60 CF, 80 CF, and 125 CF tanks, with prices varying considerably.
-For instance, an 80 CF inert gas cylinder starts at $253.00, while a 60 CF cylinder begins around $218.00.
-Initial costs for cylinders (often sold empty; fills/exchanges are billed separately) typically range from $230 to $320, depending on the size.
+An 80 CF inert gas cylinder starts at about $253.00, while a 60 CF cylinder starts around $218.00.
+Initial cylinder costs (typically sold empty, with fills billed separately) generally run $230 to $320 depending on size.

-Tank features, such as material and design, play a role in pricing too.
-Smaller tanks, like the 40 CF acetylene cylinder priced at $321.24, may have higher refill rates compared to larger options.
+Tank material and design play a role in pricing too.
+A 40 CF acetylene cylinder, for example, is priced around $321.24 and comes with higher refill rates than larger options.

 Refill Expense